 Special exhibitions are hosted by the museum throughout the year.
 From the mummies of Ancient Egypt to the modern day works of Pixar Animations, there is always something new and exciting to see.

 The museum is free to visit, although some exhibitions charge an entrance fee.
 Open daily 10am – 5pm.
-For more details please visit the National Museum of Scotland website.
+Visit the National Museum of Scotland website for more information.